 This series of guidance sheets are part of a wider initiative across the industry promoting health in the construction sector.
 In supporting the Health in Construction Leadership Group ICE’s Design for Health (DfH) initiative aims to give our members a suite of high quality advice.

-Our vision in that regard is our vision too "To make construction the leading industry for occupational health and disease prevention by 2025 – the construction 2025 initiative"
+Our vision is to make construction the leading industry for occupational health and disease prevention by 2025.

 You can access our suite of guidance sheets, briefing notes and find out about other relevant ICE published material below.